Competency interview questions are where you delve into past examples of how you’ve demonstrated the skills the interviewer is looking for.

 Extra curve-ball questions

-10 of my own attempts for each of the above questions:
+10 example responses for each of the above questions:

 What do you like to do when you’re bored?

-I would probably go for max 3 of the examples below:
+I would probably go for max 3 – concise way of structuring your responses.

 Closing open loops: instead of having one massive to-do list, I process my to-do list each week and try and start as few loops as possible and close as many as I can to boost focus on each task.

-Seeking & sustaining mentorship: Reaching out to Warwick alumni who have reached success in a way unique to them that I hope to emulate and asking for a call so I can harness their advice.
+Seeking & sustaining mentorship: Reaching out to Warwick alumni who have reached success in a way unique to them, so that I can gain a different perspective and gain some inspiration.

 What you’d do if not working for money?

-Volunteer as a teacher in a developing country since I enjoy mentoring and helping others unleash their own potential.
+Volunteer as a teacher in a less well-off area or a developing country since I enjoy mentoring others.

 Let’s imagine you died and are giving a speech at your funeral.
 What would you say?